patrickmmartin/pith-writings/dao_of_scratch/article.md

 I’d like persuade you to my viewpoint by going through what I see are the Good Points.

 I’ll be up-front here and state my target audience is the ‘noble corporate toiler’.
 It has hopefully been a while since you were introduced / subjected to a computer based teaching tool.
-Scratch is a tool for implementing computing projects based upon many years of thought, and it is well worth taking a look.
+Scratch is a tool for implementing computing projects, based upon many years of thought, and it is well worth taking a look.

 # Just What is Scratch?